mervyzr/astrea/README.md

 - solvers.py: Functions for the reconstruction methods
 - limiters.py: Implements flux/slope limiters to prevent spurious oscillations in the reconstructed states
 - functions.py: Generic functions that can be used throughout the code
+- tests.py: Hydrodynamics test configurations
 - plotting_functions.py: Functions for (live-)plotting
-- configs.py: Configurations for the simulation
+- settings.py: Settings for the simulation